Parenting Time and Visitation Rights ◊ Georgia Custody Lawyers

 In some cases, grandparents can gain custody of their grandchildren.
 Sometimes, this is because the parents are absent or otherwise unfit to raise their children.
 More recently, grandparents have taken care of grandchildren in place of parents who have been deployed to the wars in Iraq and Afghanistan.
 Usually, when grandparents gain custody of a grandchild, it is on a temporary “guardianship” basis, meant only to last until the parent is again able to raise the child.

 At Claridge Law Firm, we provide friendly, caring and effective legal services for a wide variety of child custody issues.
-Call us today at 706-860-4500 or contact our offices online to schedule a free initial consultation.
+Call us today at 706-860-4500 or contact our offices online to schedule a initial consultation.